Pika-Software/code-style/lua.md

 local x = a* b+c
 ```

+## Spacing inside parentheses
-## Spaces inside parentheses and curly braces if they contain content
+Spaces must be inside parentheses and curly brackets if they contain content.
 #### Good
 ```lua
 local x = ( 3 * myFunc() ) + 5